There are lots of facts and myths about skim milk.

 This particular systematic review compared nine randomized controlled trials on dairy fat.

-- Data doesn’t support high dairy fat consumption as a cardiovascular risk.
+- Data doesn’t support dairy fat intake being a risk factor for cardiovascular diseases.

 - No evidence currently supports any adverse effects from high-fat dairy compared to low-fat dairy.
 As a result, the focus on low-fat dairy in the current guidelines is not entirely supported.